Covid Restrictions Business Support Scheme: Part B

 - This must be the same account to which the CRBSS Part B grant payment will be made.

 - The statement must clearly show your business address; account name, number and sort code; and date of issue of the statement.

-- If you pay non-domestic rates directly to LPS for the premises you operate from, your LPS Non-Domestic Ratepayer ID(s) and Occupancy ID(s) and a scanned, photograph or screenshot copy of your Non-Domestic Rates Bill(s).
-If you do not operate from a business premises (for example if you operate from home) this information is not required.
+- If you pay business rates directly to Land & Property Services (LPS) (this means that the rates bill must be in the name of the entity that has submitted the application) for the premises you operate from, your LPS Non-Domestic Ratepayer ID(s) and Occupancy ID(s) and a scanned, photograph or screenshot copy of your Non-Domestic Rates Bill(s).

 - To verify the identity of the applicant, a form of Photographic ID as proof of your identity, such as a clear and legible scanned, photograph or screenshot copy of a valid passport or a current (full or provisional) driving licence photocard.
 All Northern Ireland full driving licences with an expiry date between 1 February and 31 December 2020 will be treated as valid for a further eleven months.
 This does not apply to provisional driving licences.

 Please note: Documents must be clear and legible.
 The maximum file size of each attached document is 3MB.

 To strengthen your application, we recommend that a registered accountant completes the template provided using their official letterhead.
 This will provide independent verification of the information you have provided in your application and although not mandatory, it will strengthen your application.